akaliutau/cs-problems-revisited/readme.md

 Overview
 ===========

-The package <b> com.problems </b> contains solutions of some medium-level complexity com.problems.
+The package <b> problems </b> contains solutions of some medium-level complexity com.problems.
 The main accent is made on optimization and simplicity of solution.
-All com.problems are grouped by category (total 33 categories):
+All problems are grouped by category (total 33 categories):

 array <br/>
 backtracking <br/>